 One of the key Brexit driven challenges is increased costs which means there is less capital available for land.
 What has this meant for the market?
 Is this expected to change?

 Land values are totally governed by rational gross development value projections and construction costs which continue to rise alongside profit margins, which have also jumped higher due to market uncertainty.
 The cost of borrowing money is not the issue, there is almost too much cash available from a variety of the usual High Street sources and specialist lenders, but more and more private investors are entering the market too.
 We have had many sites that cross our desks which are overpriced, and, in many cases, the existing use values are higher than the consented land values.
 Some private vendors assume, there will be a vast increase in value if they gain planning approval and, in many instances, this is not the case.

 Developers are still keen to move forwards for the right opportunity.
-Where do you see the greatest demand and what are the steps a borrower can take to secure the best site?
+Where do you see the greatest demand?
+What are the steps a borrower can take to secure the best site?

-Borrowers who are keen to develop currently should seek out independent or specialist land agencies to assist them in their search.
-In addition to marketing land formally, we and our Groundbroker network are often asked to deal with land sales on a far less open market basis.
+Borrowers keen to develop currently should seek out specialist land agencies to assist them in their search.
+In addition to marketing land formally, we and our Ground broker network are often asked to deal with land sales on a far less open market basis.
 It is these ‘off-market’ sites that are the ones to target.
-In these instances, the developers should be prepared to retain the agency concerned as in many cases they will not be remunerated by the landowner.
+The developers need to prepare to retain the agency concerned.

-What is the most frequent concern / pain point which you see developers facing in the current market and how would you go about mitigating or reducing this?
+What is the most frequent concern/pain point which you see developers facing in the current market.
+Secondly, how would you go about mitigating or reducing this?

 Currently, the most frequent problem we see developers facing is the continuing issue with the lack of land.
 There isn’t enough land to satisfy the demands of the housebuilders or the UK population.
 Furthermore, now that we have a fresh Housing Minister in the form of Esther McVey could mitigate issues.
 Hence, we might see more flexibility within the ‘hamstrung’ planning system.